The Geospatial-AI lnformation Toolbox (GAIT)

 A DAIR account is required for the deployment of the GAIT BoosterPack within its cloud space.
 The application is deployed using a Linux instance.

-2. Fill out the configuration form.
-In the first field, type in a unique instance name for your application and then complete the form using the drop-down options.
+Click Next to go to CloudFormation step 2 and fill out the parameter configuration form.
+In the InstanceName field, type in a unique instance name for your application server and then complete the rest of the form using the drop-down options.
+Please note that parameters (such as “ApplicationImage” and “InstanceType”) are pre-configured and cannot be modified.

-Note: Record the IP address under the LOCATION column on this page.
+Note: Record the IP address value found under the “Outputs” tab of the BoosterPack CloudFormation page.
 This is the external IP of the instance that is being created.
-You will need this IP address to access the web interfaces of the sample application.
+You will need this IP address to access the web interfaces of the sample application or to login to the server using SSH.

 Launching the Application